Quandela/Perceval/docs/source/algorithms.rst

 Batch jobs
 ++++++++++

-The ``Sampler`` can setup a batch of different sampling tasks within a single job.
+The :code:`Sampler` can setup a batch of different sampling tasks within a single job.
 Such a job enables you to gain some time (overhead of job management) as well as tidy up your job list, especially when running on the Quandela Cloud (but it can still be used in a local simulation context).